7Block Labs

 Example: CFO‑friendly batched payouts with guardrails

-• Create a session key with:
+• Set up a session key with the following:

-• Alert if delegation changes (codehash mismatch).
+• Get alerts if the delegation changes (like a codehash mismatch).

 Operational gotchas to address before go‑live

-• Signing: 7702’s authorization digest uses a 0x05 “magic” prefix and is not EIP‑712/191; ensure your signers and HSMs support it. (eips.ethereum.org)
+• Signing: The authorization digest for 7702 has a 0x05 “magic” prefix and isn’t set up for EIP‑712/191, so just double-check that your signers and HSMs can handle this. (eips.ethereum.org)

 FAQ for decision‑makers